create3000/x_ite/README.md

 The HTML5 page is quite easy to create, the HTML5 code below shows you the minimum requirements.
 The path to the X3D scene is specified in the src attribute of the <X3DCanvas> tag.

-**Note:** it is important to use a HTML5 page and to save it as .html file.

     <!DOCTYPE html>
       <html>
        <head>